Laragear/WebAuthn/README.md

 2. [Create the `webauthn_credentials` table](#2-create-the-webauthn_credentials-table)
 3. [Implement the contract and trait](#3-implement-the-contract-and-trait)

-After that, you can quickly start WebAuthn with the included controllers and helpers to make your life easier.
+After that, you can quickly start WebAuthn with the included controllers and install the JavaScript helper to make your life easier.

 4. [Register the controllers](#4-register-the-routes-and-controllers)
 5. [Use the Javascript helper](#5-use-the-javascript-helper)